-Celeste Bright Flaunts Her Killer Bikini Body On the Beach In Sexy Instagram Post
+Celeste Bright Flaunts Her Killer Bikini Body On The Beach In Sexy Instagram Post

 In the racy post, Celeste left little to the imagination as she modeled two bikinis.
 The first was a white two-piece with metal ring embellishments that fastened the straps to the suit.
 The top exposed her fit arms and shoulders, as well as her ample cleavage.

 The matching bottoms rested high on her curvy hips while flaunting her tiny waist and lean legs.
 Her flat tummy and toned abs were also on display in the snaps.
-The second bikini was the same style only in the color red.
+The second bikini was the same style but in the color red.

 In the first photo, Celeste is seen rocking the white two-piece on the beach.
 She pushed her hip to the side and tugged at the bottoms while giving a sultry stare into the camera.
 The second photo was a close up of her body in the red suit.
-Her face can’t be seen and she posed with her arms hanging at her sides.
+Her face can’t be seen, and she posed with her arms hanging at her sides.

 Celeste wore her long, blond hair parted in the middle and styled in loose waves that fell down her back and cascaded over her shoulders.